wavecommander/panblog/md/posts/meta-ramblings-1.md

 % Meta Ramblings
 10 Jun 2021

 I am working on two blog posts at the moment.
 You can see them by visiting [the public repo for this site](https://github.com/benbdevd/panblog/pulls).
 I am not sure if I will be able to polish them to a level I am happy with for a while.

-In the meantime, I thought I would indulge in a few thoughts.
+In the meantime, I thought I would explore some thoughts with this post.

+Also, I had a conversation with an AI called Steve that I will publish as soon as I get my laptop back from a repair shop.

 # Something Substantial